nephio-project/docs/install-guide/gcp.md

 </details>

+Granting IAM priviliges is not necessary for this setup, but if you did want to use separate service accounts per workload cluster, you would need to grant those priviliges as well (`roles/owner` for example).

 ## Setting Up GitOps for Config Controller

-Next, you will set up a repository to store our GCP configurations, and ConfigSync to apply those configurations to Config Controller.
+Next, you will set up a repository to store our GCP configurations, and Config Sync to apply those configurations to Config Controller.

 First, create a repository: